-Audit Committee
+Audit committee

-The Audit Committee held five meetings during the year under review, besides having ongoing consultations with the Board of Directors, in the fulfilment of its task of monitoring and reviewing procedures and internal control systems.
+The Audit Committee held four meetings during the year under review, besides having ongoing consultations with the Board of Directors, in the fulfilment of its task of monitoring and reviewing procedures and internal control systems.

 The Committee is chaired by Chev.
-Philip A. Ransley, and its other members are Dr Patrick J. Galea LL.D. and Mr Michael Sciortino.
+Philip A. Ransley, and its other members are Dr Patrick J. Galea LL.D. and Mr Josef Formosa Gauci.
 The audit committee is in compliance with the Listing Rules.
 All three Directors forming the audit committee are non-executive Directors and are totally independent from the Company or the AX Group of Companies.
-Mr Sciortino is a Certified Public Accountant.